Hydration Tips for Cyclists,Runners and Triathletes - Avoiding Dehydration

 Hydration is key during long distance running events

-Hydration Tip 1; Make sure you drink before, during and after your run/ swim/ cycle ride
+Hydration Tip 1; Drink before, during and after your run/ swim/ cycle ride

-The American College of Sports Medecine (ACSM) recommends drinking 400-600 ml of fluid two to three hours prior to exercise[2] and between 150-350 ml every 15-20 minutes during exercise.
-Obviously in hot and humid conditions you are likely to lose more fluid through sweating as part of the body's thermo-regulatory response.
+The American College of Sports Medicine (ACSM) recommends drinking 400-600 ml of fluid two to three hours prior to exercise[2] and between 150-350 ml every 15-20 minutes during exercise.
+Obviously in hot and humid conditions you are likely to lose more fluid through sweating as part of the body's thermoregulatory response.

 Swimmers know they're working hard however it's not possible to see and feel the sweat loss in the same way as cyclists and runners.
-Therefore it is vitally important for a swimmer to have a waterbottle on poolside and to regularly schedual drinking into their workouts.
+Therefore it is vitally important for a swimmer to have a water-bottle on poolside and to regularly schedule drinking into their workouts.

 Hydration tip 2: Keep a bottle of water at your desk